 With this tool, we can see your mitral valve.
 We then make a small cut on a blood vessel in your leg to put in the catheter.
 The MitraClip goes up through the tube to your heart.
 There, we put it on your leaking mitral valve.
 It helps stop the leaking.

 Advantages of MitraClip® Procedure

-UVA is one of the first in the country to offer the MitraClip® procedure: a new, less invasive treatment alternative to open heart surgery.
+UVA Health was one of the first in the country to offer the MitraClip® procedure, a less invasive treatment option than open heart surgery.

 MitraClip is approved for patients with degenerative mitral valve disease.
 That means you have a leaking mitral valve because it either isn't shaped right or it just isn't working as it should.

 If you have functional mitral regurgitation, and you've already had surgery on your mitral valve, you might also be a good candidate.
 Functional mitral regurgitation means your mitral valve leaks your heart muscle is weak from having a heart attack.